-GM's small pickups, the Canyon and its Chevrolet Colorado twin, are more maneuverable than full-size trucks and better equipped than their Nissan and Toyota competitors.
-In our tests the V6 version got 18 mpg overall, while the four-cylinder diesel bumped fuel economy to 24 mpg.
+GM's small pickups, the Canyon and its Chevrolet Colorado twin, are more maneuverable than full-sized trucks and better equipped than their Nissan and Toyota competitors.
+In our tests the V6 version got 18 mpg overall, and the four-cylinder diesel bumped fuel economy to 24 mpg.
 V6 versions feature a tow-haul mode.
 A four-cylinder gasoline engine is also available.
 The ride is rather choppy, but handling is responsive.
 Rear- and four-wheel-drive versions are available.
 Inside are the latest electronics, including the MyLink Bluetooth audio system.
-These are the first small trucks to offer forward-collision and lane-departure warnings, and a backup camera is standard.
+These are the first small trucks to offer forward-collision and lane-departure warnings; a backup camera is standard.
 New for 2017 are an eight-speed automatic and more horsepower to the V6.
 Reliability has been below average.